Roland Memisevic

-He held positions as a research intern at Microsoft Research, Redmond, as a research scientist at
+He held positions as research intern at Microsoft Research, Redmond, as research scientist at

-PNYLab LLC in Princeton, and as a post-doctoral fellow at the University of Toronto and at ETH Zurich,
+PNYLab LLC, Princeton, as a post-doctoral fellow at the University of Toronto and at ETH Zurich,

 computer vision, in particular in unsupervised learning and feature learning.